jasminegraciano/WLL-Website-Redesign/README.md

 # WLL-Website-Redesign
 Group project to enhance the SCSU World Languages &amp; Literatures external website.

-This project consists of 3 different parts, which can be run separately.
+This project consists of 3 different parts, Language Placement, Major Merge, and Career Questionaire which can be run separately.
 Each needed file is in its own folder.
+Special thanks to SCSU WLL Faculty Erin Larkin (larkine3@southernct.edu) for assisting with the creation of Major Merge Data.
+Excel/csv file containing the data is located within assets folder.

 # How to run
 There's two ways to do this.
 You can see the older, online version by simply going to: